 Are these the Best Motorcycle Roads Essex has?

 These are definitely some of my most favoured and best motorcycle routes Essex has.
 Have you ridden any of these already?
-Have you tried one of these route, did you enjoy it?
+Have you tried one of these routes, did you enjoy it?
 Do you know of other even better Essex roads?
 What’s your favourite Essex ride out route?
 I’d love to hear from you, your comments on the above routes and any other great rides you can share.